Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/before-you-begin/prod-azure-prepare-your-account.md

 # Prepare your Azure account

-Work with your organization administrator to make sure your Azure account is ready to deploy AI Unlimited.
+Work with your organization administrator to make sure your Azure account is ready to install AI Unlimited.

 -  Azure account requirements